hyperledger/besu-docs/docs/HowTo/Interact/Client-Libraries/web3js-quorum.md

         ```

 !!! note
-    When updating from web3js-eea, you now have to use `Web3Quorum`.
+    When migrating from web3js-eea to web3js-quorum, use `Web3Quorum`.
 The constructor doesn't require the chain ID anymore.
-    Chain ID is automatically retrieved from the chain at JSON-RPC HTTP endpoint.
+    Chain ID is automatically retrieved from the chain using the specified JSON-RPC HTTP endpoint.

 ## Deploying a contract with `generateAndSendRawTransaction`